Safe Haskell | Safe-Inferred |

 encodeDistribution :: [Int] -> ((Int, Int), BitVec) Source #

-Encode a distribution in the form of a list bin counts into a bit vector.
-Returns the \((n,k)\) parameters (where \(n\) is the total number of elements and \(k\) is the number of bins) and the code as a vector of length equal to the number of distributions with those parameters.
+Encode a distribution defined as a list of bin counts into a bit vector.
+Returns \((n,k)\) where \(n\) is the total number of elements and \(k\) is the number of bins, and the code as a bit vector.

 decodeDistribution :: (Int, Int) -> BitVec -> Maybe ([Int], BitVec) Source #